webplatform/mediawiki-conversion/README.md

 * Ability to run script from backed up XML file (i.e. once we have XML files, no need to run script on same server)
 * Import metadata such as Categories, and list of authors into generated files
 * Ability to detect if a page is a translation, create a file in the same folder with language name

+### Potential quirks

+* Keeps commit dates, but order of commits isn’t in chronological order
+* Commits follows this loop: loop through page and page create a commit for each revisions.

+---

 ## Use